Translanguaging and the Bilingual Brain

-In the bilingual language processing system the two language channels interact with one another which can lead to cases of one or the other language becoming more dominant, switching between two languages, and modifications of linguistic forms (Kecskes and Papp 2000).
-The umbrella term I shall use to describe this mixing of two separate languages is translanguaging which Canagarajah defines as “the ability of multilingual speakers to shuttle between languages, treating the diverse languages that form their repertoire as an integrated system” (2011: 401).
+In the bilingual language processing system, the two language channels interact with one another which can lead to cases of one or the other language becoming more dominant, as well as switching between two languages, and modifications of linguistic forms (Kecskes and Papp 2000).
+The umbrella term I use to describe this mixing of two separate languages is translanguaging which Canagarajah defines as “the ability of multilingual speakers to shuttle between languages, treating the diverse languages that form their repertoire as an integrated system” (2011: 401).
 The difference between translanguaging and code-switching is that code-switching assumes that the bilingual has two separate monolingual codes corresponding to each of their two languages that can be used without reference to each other.
 Translanguaging, on the other hand, indicates that bilinguals have a single linguistic system from which they select lexical, syntactic and pragmatic features in order to communicate more effectively (Celic and Seltzer 2011).
 Likewise, there is evidence that supports how translanguaging is beneficial for language acquisition and ease of communication because individuals are able to express themselves more freely in an environment such as the classroom (Garcia 2009).